This post may contain affiliate links.

 If All Else Fails – Get A Supplement

-Even though I usually recommend getting as much nutrition from your food as possible, and to minimize the use of supplements, I understand that not everyone will be able to stomach any of the above liver consumption methods.
+I usually recommend getting as much nutrition from your food as possible, and to minimize the use of supplements.
+But I understand that not everyone will be able to stomach any of the above liver consumption methods.

-Please do your best to try at least a few of the options before you give up.
-If you’ve already been through this whole list and you just can’t stand the thought of doing any of these techniques for the long haul, I think a desiccated liver supplement is a good “last resort” to get your liver consumption in.
+If you just can’t stand the thought of doing any of these liver-consumption techniques for the long haul, I think a desiccated liver supplement is a good “last resort” to get your liver in.

-Well those are your options, at least as far as I know!
+Do you enjoy the taste of liver, or are you someone who needs to hide it in order to eat it?
 Is there a liver eating technique that you use that I didn’t mention here?
 Share your recommendations in the comments below!